- Written by Dr.Mehmet Demircioglu

 I judge allergy symptoms by pattern, timing, severity, and risk.
 A small itchy spot near scabs is usually handled differently from hives on the arms after an antibiotic dose.
 Eyelid swelling that follows the usual swelling pattern after surgery is handled differently from lip or throat swelling.
 Mild irritation after shampoo is handled differently from wheezing or fainting.

 Do not panic, but do not dismiss symptoms either.
-Send the clinic clear photos and the medicine timeline early.
+Send clear photos and the medicine timeline early.
 Do not hide previous allergies before surgery.
 Do not keep taking a tablet that seems to trigger the same reaction again without speaking to the clinic or a doctor.
 If emergency signs appear, seek urgent medical help first and update the clinic afterward.